sermon: Four Views of Christ (Part 3)

 After unfolding the principles and laws of the kingdom of heaven and describing its subjects, the King comes down from the mountain—you get the illustration here?
 Christ is going to come down from heaven, only here He comes down from the mountain, and He brings the kingdom near unto men.
 What a King and what a Kingdom He presents to mankind!

 Matthew 8 through 12 are all part of one section.
 What it is showing is the King in His power.
 Disease flees from before Him.
 Lepers are cleansed.
 Do you want authority?
-In chapter 8:23 we find nature obeys this King.
+In Matthew 8:23 we find nature obeys this King.
 He calms the sea; He stills the wind.

 It is also in this context where a dichotomy begins to appear—something that does not seem to jive, something that is different.
-What it is, is this: Despite all these wonderful things Christ is doing between Matthew 8 and Matthew 12, the people begin to turn on Him; they begin to reject Him.
+What it is, is this: Despite all these wonderful things Christ is doing between Matthew 8 and Matthew 12, the people begin to turn on Him.
+They begin to reject Him.
 The King is being rejected, which is astounding.
 Who else can feed 5,000 at one time?
 Who else can feed 4,000 at another time?
 Who else could heal their diseases?
 And yet, there was growing suspicion, first among the elite, but it began to spread to those underneath their authority and subjection.

-The section ends on almost a plaintive note, and that is, in chapter 11:25-30, He thanks God that God is doing it the way He is doing it.
+The section ends on almost a plaintive note, and that is, in Matthew 11:25-30, He thanks God that God is doing it the way He is doing it.
 He invites others to become subject to Him.
 He is assuring them there is peace, and there is a Kingdom which cannot be moved.

 Matthew 12:1-3 At that time Jesus went through the grain fields on the Sabbath.
 And His disciples were hungry, and began to pluck heads of grain and to eat.
 And when the Pharisees saw it, they said to Him, "Look, Your disciples are doing what is not lawful to do on the Sabbath!"
 But He said to them, "Have you not read what David did when he was hungry, he and those who were with him?"
 [He goes on to explain what David did.]